-Young carers

-Children with SEND

-Children living with domestic abuse

-Children whose parents suffer with poor mental health, including substance misuse

-Criminal exploitation, including sexual exploitation, County Lines radicalisation and gang involvement

-Looked after children and previously looked after children

-Children who have a social worker

-Privately fostered children

-Asylum seekers and refugees

-So-called Honour Based Violence, including FGM and forced marriage

-Children who frequently go missing or whose attendance is a concern

-Children who are part of the LGBTQ+ group Children who are at risk of discrimination due to faith and belief, race or ethnicity.
+- Young carers - Children with SEND - Children living with domestic abuse - Children who experiencing poor mental health - Children whose parents suffer with poor mental health, including substance misuse - Criminal exploitation, including sexual exploitation, County Lines radicalisation and gang involvement - Look after children and previously look after children - Children who have a social worker - Privately fostered children - Asylum seekers - So-called Honour Based Violence, including FGM and forced marriage - Children who frequently go missing or whose attendance is a concern - Children who are part of the LGBTQ+ group - Children who are at risk of discrimination due to faith and belief, race or ethnicity - Children who have English as an additional language (EAL) - Children who are living in temporary accommodation.

 The Governing Board understands and fulfils its safeguarding responsibilities.
 It must:

-Ensure that the Headteacher and (when not the Headteacher) the DSL creates and maintains a strong, positive culture of safeguarding within the school.
+Ensure that the Headteacher and the DSL(when not the Headteacher) creates and maintains a strong, positive culture of safeguarding within the school.